merzlab/QUICK-docs/docs/source/known-issues.rst

 ===============================

-QUICK is under continous development and as of version 21.03, we have detected thr issues listed below.
+QUICK is under continous development and as of version 21.03, we have detected the issues listed below.
 If you find anything other than these, please feel free to report any bugs or issues through our Git Hub page: `https://github.com/merzlab/QUICK/issues <https://github.com/merzlab/QUICK/issues>`_.

 Runtime